igormironchik/qt-widgets-on-real-example/chapter02/view.md

 }
 ```

 We do actual resize of the frame only in paint event and only if it was not done before.
-Believe me
+Believe me,
 in the running application I don't see any flickering.
-This simple code do what it was designed for.
+This simple code does what it was designed for.
 Memory and CPU usage is constant and very low.

 [Back](intro.md) | [Contents](../README.md) | [Next](surface.md)